Opinion polling for the 2010 United Kingdom general election

 In the run-up to the general election of 2010, several polling organisations carried out opinion polling in regards to voting intention in Great Britain (i.e. the UK excluding Northern Ireland, which is usually excluded from such voting intention surveys).
 Results of such polls are displayed below.

 The election took place on 6 May 2010, coinciding with the local elections.
 The previous general election was held on 5 May 2005.

 Tony Blair stood down as prime minister after 10 years in June 2007, and was succeeded by chancellor Gordon Brown.
 That autumn, the national media reported that an imminent general election was likely, putting all polling organisations, the press and political parties on an election footing, but Brown eventually announced that he would not seek a dissolution.
 According to many media and political figures, this was because he believed that Labour was likely to lose its majority in a snap general election, even though many opinion polls suggested that a fourth successive election win for Labour was likely, and this would potentially have ensured the Labour government's survival to the end of 2012.
 Brown has since claimed that Labour would have won but he did not believe an early election was in the national interest.

-In the meantime, Michael Howard had stepped down as Tory leader after the 2005 general election, being succeeded by David Cameron.
+In the meantime, Michael Howard had stepped down as Tory leader following the 2005 general election, being succeeded by David Cameron.
 In January 2006, Charles Kennedy stepped down as leader of the Liberal Democrats to be succeeded by Menzies Campbell, who himself resigned at the end of the following year to be succeeded by Nick Clegg.